Stephen Yagman: Youth, education and early career

 Stephen Yagman was born in 1944 in the Brighton Beach section of Brooklyn, New York to working-class parents.
 His father was a dental mechanic and his mother was a secretary.
 Yagman attended Abraham Lincoln High School.
 After attending the State University of New York at Buffalo, he then graduated from Long Island University in Brooklyn.

 Yagman received a B.A. in American History, with co-majors in philosophy and political science.
 He later earned an M.A. in philosophy from New York University, where his graduate advisor and mentor was Professor Sidney Hook, and his master's dissertation was on the Fifth Amendment's self-incrimination clause.
 He attended Fordham University School of Law, receiving a J.D. in 1974, where he was on the dean's list and received the Jurisprudence Award of the Guild of Catholic Lawyers.
-During graduate school and law school, he taught (English, remedial reading, social studies, economics, and Spanish) in the New York City public school system in Harlem and Bedford Stuyvesant, in Title I (lower socioeconomic) schools, from 1967-74.
-From 1967 until their divorce in 1994, he was married to Marion R. Yagman, with whom he practiced law for many years (1978-2021).
+During graduate school and law school, he taught (English, remedial reading, social studies, economics, and Spanish) in the New York City public school system in Harlem and Bedford Stuyvesant, in Title I (lower socioeconomic) schools, from 1967 to 1974.
+From 1967 until their divorce in 1994, he was married to Marion R. Yagman, with whom he practiced law for many years (1978–2021).